mskuta/tremc/README.md

     The string %%s is replaced by the file name.
   * file_open_in_terminal (boolean).
   * rdns (boolean), the value True enables showing the reverse DNS of connected peers.
-  * geoip2_database, The location of the Python-GeoIP2 database file.
-If this key does not exist, or does not point to a file, the database is also searched for in some commonly used locations.
+  * geoip_database, location of a MaxMind database file.
   * cancel, List of keys that act as cancel key in dialog windows.
 Printable characters are allowed, but act as cancel key only when not entering text.

     Default is Escape, Break and q.